A man in a hat is kneeling on rocks next to a river panning for gold - Gold panning in a riverbed with prospecting tools

 Step-by-Step Guides and Techniques

-If you’re new to gold panning, don’t worry-everyone starts somewhere.
+If you’re new to gold panning, don’t worry – everyone starts somewhere.

 Our guides cover each part of the process, from picking the right tools to learning how to separate gold from gravel and sand.

 You’ll get clear, practical instructions to help you recognize real gold and build your skills with every outing.
+For video walkthroughs, experienced prospectors like Freddy Dodge, Dan Hurd, and Mike Diggins offer excellent field demonstrations on YouTube.

 Essential Gold Prospecting Tools